-Effective April 3, 2020 the Second Chance Adoption Center and Pet Food Pantry will be available by appointment only.
+Effective April 3, 2020 the Second Chance Adoption Center will be available by appointment only.
 Please call 941-747-8808 x 313 or email firstname.lastname@example.org to schedule your appointment.
 You DO NOT need an appointment for the Pet Food Pantry.

 The Humane Society of Manatee County Shelter is located at 2515 14th Street W. in Bradenton and is home to our Second Chance Adoption Center.
 We are a non-profit 501(c)3 public charity and no-kill facility that has been serving the Manatee County Community for 50 years following our inception in 1970.

 The adoption center boasts a diverse population of dogs and cats where on average, dogs spend less than 40 days and cats less than 50 days at our shelter before finding their new adoptive homes.
 The overwhelming majority of the animals in the adoption program are transferred in from neighboring Manatee County, Sarasota County and Hillsborough County shelters or are local owner surrenders.

 All breeds, (no breed restrictions here) ages and sizes are accepted into our adoption program.
 Animals with medical challenges are also regularly accepted since the Humane Society of Manatee County Veterinary Clinic is adjacent to the shelter on our campus.
 Medical and behavioral issues are identified and addressed by shelter staff and veterinary clinic medical team throughout the rehabilitation process, ensuring that adoptable animals are ready for their new homes.

 Providing the highest quality of care for shelter animals during their stay at the Second Chance Adoption Center is made possible by a well trained and dedicated shelter staff and team of compassionate volunteers.
 Innovation and change have led to many new programs and use of our facilities to better serve the animals.